Curriculum: Radiation Health Physics (M.S. or M.H.P.) – Online

-This is a 45-credit online Radiation Health Physics graduate master's degree program designed to prepare students for careers dealing with nuclear energy, radiation and radioactive materials, especially within the areas of security, national defense, medical health and safety.
+Oregon State's online radiation health physics master's degree program will prepare you for a career dealing with nuclear energy, ionizing radiation and radioactive materials, especially within the areas of security, national defense, medical health and safety.

-- Master of Health Physics (professional degree): Online students are highly encouraged to pursue this option.
+- Master of Health Physics (professional degree) – Online students are highly encouraged to pursue this option.
+View a suggested progression plan for the MHP option.

 - Master of Science (research-based degree)